nexopos / core

 Installation

-This package is available on packagist and can be installed as a package on a regular laravel installation:
+This package is available on Packagist and can be installed as a package on a regular Laravel installation:

-composer require nexopos/core
+composer require nexopos/core:dev-main

 Filesystem Configuration